 - 1. STOP!
 Read the safety information provided. - 2.
 Turn off all electric power to the appliance. - 3.
 Turn "OFF" propane supply. - 4.
 Wait five minutes for propane to clear the area.
 If you smell propane, STOP!
 Follow previous instructions, what to do if you smell propane.
 If you do not smell propane, go to the next step. - 5.
 Turn "ON" the propane supply. - 6.
 Turn on electrical power to the appliance. - 7.
-Turn the switch to "ON" position.
+Turn switch marked "Gas", which is located on bottom of the monitor panel, to "ON" position.
 If the burner does not light, the system will automatically attempt two more tries for ignition before lock out.
-NOTE: Each ignition cycle will have a fifteen

-- second purge before spark cycle if the system is a three try system. - 8.
+NOTE: Each ignition cycle will have a fifteen second purge before spark cycle if the system is a three try system. - 8.
 If lock-out occurs before main burner lights, turn switch to "OFF", wait five seconds and turn switch to "ON" position.
 This will restart the ignition cycle.
 The first start-up of the heater may require several ignition cycles before all air is purged from the propane lines.